aws/amazon-genomics-cli/site/content/en/docs/Getting started/installation.md

 ## Download and install Amazon Genomics CLI

 Download the Amazon Genomics CLI zip from [releases page](https://github.com/aws/amazon-genomics-cli/releases) of our Github repo.
+A reminder that the zip file from releases is different from the source code available at the amazon-genomics-cli github page.

 Next, unzip its contents, and run the `install.sh` script: